 - (a) New Energy Corp.
-(NEC) located at 3201 West Calvert Street, South Bend, Indiana, and - (b) BOC Gases located at 3809 West Calvert Street, South Bend, Indiana.
+(NEC) located at 3201 West Calvert Street, South Bend, Indiana; and - (b) BOC Gases located at 3809 West Calvert Street, South Bend, Indiana.

-Although the two (2) plants do not share common ownership or management, IDEM, OAQ has previously determined in Part 70 Operating Permit T141-6956-00033, issued on March 17, 2008, that since the two (2) plants are located on contiguous property that is owned by NEC and if it were not for the existence of NEC, the BOC plant would not be there, the two (2) plants are considered one (1) source.
+Although the two (2) plants do not share common ownership or management, IDEM, OAQ has determined that since the two (2) plants are located on contiguous property that is owned by NEC and if it were not for the existence of NEC, the BOC plant would not be there, the two (2) plants are considered one (1) source.
 BOC Gases is totally dependent on NEC for its feedstock of CO2 gas.
-Therefore, the term Asource@ in the Part 70 documents refers to both New Energy Corp and BOC Gases as one (1) major source.
+Therefore, the term "source" in the Part 70 documents refers to both New Energy Corp and BOC Gases as one (1) major source.

-Separate Part 70 Operating Permits were issued to New Energy Corp. with Permit No.: T141-6956-00033, issued on March 17, 2008, and BOC Gases with Permit No.: T141-17344B00548, issued on December 8, 2006, solely for administrative purposes.
+Separate Part 70 Operating Permits have been issued to New Energy Corp. with Permit No.: T141-6956-00033 and BOC Gases with Permit No.: T141-17344-00548 solely for administrative purposes.